GoJet Airlines: CRJ550

 The United Express CRJ550 is a modified Bombardier CRJ700 aircraft.
 Bombardier Aviation did not produce the CRJ550 new from the factory.
 Many CRJ550 aircraft in the GoJet fleet are several years old, the oldest (N503GJ) being close to 20 years old.
 CRJ550 conversions are done on both the original CRJ700 and the NextGen CRJ700 models.
 The process of converting the aircraft cabin is a relatively quick process whereby several economy seats of the 700 series are removed and replaced with large storage cabinets, a larger more modern service galley and updated First Class and Economy Plus seating.
 The four new cabinets installed at floor level allow passengers to stow larger carry-on luggage in the cabin with them that would normally have needed to be checked planeside when on the CRJ700.
 The new, larger service galley allows passengers with first class seats the option to self-serve snacks and non-alcoholic beverages during the flight, particularly when the aircraft’s single flight attendant is serving the main cabin.
 The galley features a lighted glass cabinet with several snack options, a refrigerator with chilled non-alcoholic beverages, ice and bottled water drawers as well as a waste receptacle.
 For the cabin crew, the new galley features a storage area for crew luggage.
 In the cabin, the aircraft features 10 full-size First Class seats, 20 Economy Plus seats and 20 Economy seats.
 The whole aircraft receives new wall panels, carpeting, curtains and signage.
 United is having all the CRJ550 aircraft painted in its new blue and white livery.
 For pilots, the aircraft is essentially a CRJ700 with limited takeoff and landing weights, in order to meet the United Airlines "scope clause" agreement with its pilots who are represented by the Airline Pilots Association.
 This agreement limits the CRJ550 to a maximum takeoff weight of 65,000 pounds: 10,000 pounds less than the CRJ700.
 Because of this restriction, the CRJ550 is sometimes unable to take full passenger loads when flying into areas where precautionary fuel is needed, such as areas with poor weather.

 Fleet Exits

 In September 2024, aircraft N558GJ, was the first frame removed from United Airlines registration and operated by GoJet.
 The frame has been transferred to SkyWest who will begin CRJ-550 operations for United in December 2024, with at least eleven frames.

+As of March 4, 2026, SkyWest’s fleet for United Express has eleven CRJ-550s that have registrations ending with “GJ.”
+These frames were part of the initial start of SkyWest CRJ-550 operations.
+GoJet is sitting at 54 frames, while SkyWest has 31, with additional frames in conversion.